Nikhilvkadam1/Smart-Healthcare-Billing-System/README.md

-# Smart Healthcare Billing System
+# Smart Healthcare Billing System 🏥💡

-A machine learning-powered web application that predicts a patient’s hospital billing amount based on various medical inputs using a trained Random Forest Regressor model.
+A machine learning-powered web application designed to predict hospital billing costs based on patient data.
+This system aids both healthcare providers and patients by offering transparent, early-stage cost estimations for hospital services.
+It uses a trained Random Forest Regressor to analyze factors like age, gender, medical condition, and duration of stay to generate an accurate bill estimate.

+This project showcases a complete ML lifecycle: from data preprocessing and model training to deployment via Flask, wrapped in a responsive UI with database-backed CRUD operations.

-## Features
+## 🚀 Key Features

-- Predicts hospital billing amount based on patient details
+- 🔍 **Smart Bill Prediction**: Estimates hospital charges based on real-world patient inputs.
-- Clean and simple HTML/CSS frontend
-- Flask-powered backend
-- SQLite database to store predictions
+- 📥 **Dynamic Input Form**: Accepts data like age, gender, condition, length of stay, blood type, etc.
+- 🧠 **Trained ML Model**: Built using Random Forest on healthcare billing dataset.
-- View all past predictions in a tabular format
+- 💾 **Persistent Storage**: Saves all predictions in an SQLite database using SQLAlchemy.
+- 🔄 **CRUD Operations**: Allows users to view, edit, and delete historical billing predictions.
+- 🌐 **Responsive Web Interface**: Clean and intuitive UI built using HTML, CSS, and Jinja2 templates.
+- ⚡ **Fast & Lightweight**: Runs efficiently on local machines with minimal resources.

-## Tech Stack
+## 🧠 Tech Stack

-- Python
+- **Frontend**: HTML5, CSS3, Jinja2 (Flask Templating)
-- Flask
+- **Backend**: Python, Flask
-- Scikit-learn
+- **Machine Learning**: Scikit-learn (RandomForestRegressor), pandas, NumPy
-- HTML/CSS
+- **Model Serialization**: `joblib` for saving model, scaler, and column names
-- SQLite (via SQLAlchemy)
+- **Database**: SQLite (via SQLAlchemy ORM)
+- **Version Control**: Git & GitHub

 ## How to Run Locally